 Saddlebags – If your bike doesn’t have saddlebags already, you will definitely want to buy some before you travel.
 The storage space is invaluable, and if you get a quality set, they will also protect your gear from bad weather.

 The best part?
-You can get all of these items, including the bag(s) for under $200 – and like I said, you’ll want to have those on your bike at all times, not just on this trip.
+You can get all of these items, including the bag(s) and grill, for around $250 – and like I said, you’ll want to have many of those on your bike at all times, not just on a camping trip.

 Don’t forget those bungee cords!